supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

----
-lab:
-    title: 'Lab: Implementing Security Solutions in Hybrid Scenarios'
-    type: 'Answer Key'
-    module: 'Module 2: Implementing Security Solutions in Hybrid Scenarios'
----

-# Lab answer key: Implementing Security Solutions in Hybrid Scenarios
+# Lab 02: Implementing Security Solutions in Hybrid Scenarios

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20security%20solutions%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

+## Lab objectives

+After completing this lab, you'll be able to:

+- Creating an Azure Log Analytics workspace and an Azure Automation account
+- Configuring Microsoft Defender for Cloud
+- Provision Azure VMs running Windows Server.
+- Onboard on-premises Windows Server into Defender for Cloud and Azure Automation.
+- Verify the hybrid capabilities of Defender for Cloud and Azure Automation solutions.

 ## Exercise 1: Creating an Azure Log Analytics workspace and an Azure Automation account

 #### Task 1: Create an Azure Log Analytics workspace

-1. Connect to **SEA-SVR2**, and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.
+1. Connect to **SEA-SVR2**, and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**
 1. On **SEA-SVR2**, start Microsoft Edge, go to the Azure portal at `https://portal.azure.com/`, and sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.
 1. On **SEA-SVR2**, in the Azure portal, in the **Search resources, services, and docs** text box, on the toolbar, search for and select **Log Analytics workspaces**, and then, on the **Log Analytics workspaces** page, select **+ Create**.
 1. On the **Basics** tab of the **Create Log Analytics workspace** page, enter the following settings, select **Review + Create**, and then select **Create**: